skip-mev/docs/docs/chains/slinky/0-overview.md

 - The Slinky sidecar is an out of process service that efficiently fetches prices from various data sources and runs aggregation logic to combine them into a single price for each currency pair.

-- The application will use GRPC requests to fetch the latest price for a given currency pair when it needs to submit prices to the chain.
+- The application will use GRPC requests the sidecar to fetch the latest price for a given currency pair when it needs to submit prices to the chain.

   ![Sidecar](/img/sidecar.svg)